 Best Deal Desk & CPQ Tools for RevOps in 2026

-Updated February 2026 · 6 tools reviewed
+Updated May 2026 · 6 tools reviewed

 Deal desk is where RevOps earns its keep.
 Every non-standard deal, every multi-year contract, every discount approval flows through deal desk.
-When the process breaks, deals stall in legal review and reps build rogue quotes in Google Docs.
-CPQ tools fix this by automating configuration, pricing, approvals, and document generation.
+When the process breaks, deals stall in legal review for days and reps build rogue quotes in Google Docs that bypass pricing rules entirely.

 The 6 Best Deal Desk Tools for RevOps